spookygames/gdx-gameservices/googleplay-android/README.md

             ...
               // Create handler
             GooglePlayServicesHandler googlePlay = new GooglePlayServicesHandler();
-            boolean useCloudSaves = true;

             // Create game
             MyAwesomeGame game = new MyAwesomeGame(googlePlay);

-            // Initialize view and handler
-            requestWindowFeature(Window.FEATURE_NO_TITLE);
-            Window window = getWindow();
-            window.setFlags(WindowManager.LayoutParams.FLAG_FULLSCREEN, WindowManager.LayoutParams.FLAG_FULLSCREEN);
-            window.clearFlags(WindowManager.LayoutParams.FLAG_FORCE_NOT_FULLSCREEN);

-            View view = initializeForView(game, new AndroidApplicationConfiguration());
+            initialize(game, new AndroidApplicationConfiguration());
-            googlePlay.setContext(this, view, useCloudSaves);

-            setContentView(graphics.getView(), createLayoutParams());
+            googlePlay.setContext(this);
         }
     }

-## Idiosyncrasies
+## Specificities

-* This library uses Google's _play-services-games_ version 11.0.4.
+* This library uses Google's _play-services-games-v2_ version 17.0.0.
 If a different version is needed, fork the project, bump the version to your liking and you should be good to go.
-* Sort.Bottom is not available for leaderboard entries.